 This is one of those places where it’s impossible to take a bad picture.
 Nami Island is unbelievably picturesque.

-It was time for lunch so Ren and I stopped at Nanmoon, a Korean restaurant.
+It was time for lunch so Ren and I stopped at Nanmoon, a restaurant serving tasty Korean food.
 I believe there are six restaurants and six cafes in all on the island.
 There’s a hotel here too!

 Whoa!
 All this is for me?
 I often forget that Korean portions are huge and often meant for more than one person.
-I love octopus and spicy food so I went with this fiery platter of jukumi bokeum or spicy stir-fried octopus (KRW 25,000).
+I love octopus and spicy food so I went with this fiery platter of jukumi bokeum or spicy stir-fried octopus.

-Ren ordered this steamy bowl of samgyetang or ginseng chicken soup (KRW 15,000).
+Ren ordered this steamy bowl of samgyetang or ginseng chicken soup.
 Yummers!

 More art installations